 Now you should have something which looks more like a carousel.
-If you click a blue dot below the image you should trigger a slide transition.
-Look in you browser address bar and you will see a hash has been tacked on the end of the address.
+If you click a blue dot below the image, you should trigger a slide transition.
+Look in your browser address bar, and you will see a hash has been tacked on the end of the address.

 A few things to note in the CSS.
 We set smooth scrolling in line 3.
 This improves the UX.
 Motion

 is slow, so it’s probably not necessary to consider coding up a